 We asked students to share their stories by answering three questions.
 One is: “Based on your experiences, what’s one lesson you’d like to share with employers?”
 If there’s one response that we’ve overwhelmingly heard over the past week, it’s that new grads want more feedback from employers.
 They apply, don’t get the job, and are left scratching their heads wondering why.

 A lot of people believe that it has to do with what I’m calling the Gen Y factor.
-Some say this generation has grown up with constant feedback from Mom and Dad, instant results from the Internet and video games, vieraile meissä osoitteessa slotzo games, grades from professors and teachers, so therefore they also expect feedback from employers.
+Some say this generation has grown up with constant feedback from Mom and Dad, instant results from the Internet and video games such as situs poker online or any other online gambling games even you can bet and make money, vieraile meissä osoitteessa slotzo games, grades from professors and teachers, so therefore they also expect feedback from employers.
 I’m not discounting this factor as being partially responsible, but I think it’s something much simpler.

 Feedback makes you better.
 Plain and simple.
 How are you supposed to improve if you don’t know what you’re doing wrong in the first place?
 If students want feedback, it’s only because they try hard and they are eager to do their best.
 They want to succeed.
 I don’t know about you, but this is a quality I’d value greatly in a job candidate.